'Coutinho is very easily shaken' - Elber questions Bayern Munich flop's mental strength | Goal.com

 Former Bayern Munich and Brazil striker Giovane Elber says Philippe Coutinho is a "great player" but “lacks aggression” and is "shaken very easily" by setbacks.

-Barcelona made Coutinho the third-most expensive player in history when they paid Liverpool €160 million (£m/$m) for the Brazilian's services in January 2019.
+Barcelona made Coutinho the third-most expensive player in history when they paid Liverpool €160 million (£140m/$173m) for the Brazilian's services in January 2018.

 However, the attacking midfielder failed dismally to justify his fee during his first 18 months at the club and was loaned to Bayern Munich last summer.